RangamaniLabUCSD/smart-nanopillars/scripts/README.md

     python3 main.py mechanotransduction
     ```
     will run the script directly as a normal script
-2. You can submit a job to the [`tscc` cluster] (or adjust SLURM script to run on a similar cluster) by passing the `--submit-tscc` flag, e.g
+2. You can submit a job to an HPC cluster by adjusting the SLURM script in `runner.py` and passing the `--submit-tscc` (or another custom) flag, e.g
     ```
     python3 main.py --submit-tscc mechanotransduction
     ```